Kietpawpan/Apache/README.md

 	Require all granted
 </Directory>
 ```
+3. Save it.
-3. Stop and start Apache2.4
+4. Stop and start Apache2.4

 # Install PHP in Apache for Windows 2019
 1. Visit [windows.php.net](https://windows.php.net/)